 These days, Shields talks less about aging and more about living.
 She launched a wellness company, Beginning Is Now.
 She stars in projects that center women over 40, like Netflix’s A Castle for Christmas in 2021.
 “It’s real,” she said.
 Romance doesn’t expire.
 Neither does relevance it seems.

 45 years after The Blue Lagoon, Brooke Shields isn’t stuck chasing her past.
 She’s still making waves in the industry.
-Even at 60, she remains one of the most beautiful woman in the world.
+Even at 60, she remains one of the most beautiful women in the world.

 RELATED: Tatyana Ali Looks Stunning 35 Years After The Fresh Prince of Bel-Air Made Her a Star